crt26/pqc-evaluation-tools/docs/supported-algorithms.md

 # Supported PQC Algorithms <!-- omit from toc -->

 ## Support Overview <!-- omit from toc -->
-This document outlines the algorithms supported in this project based on the upstream cryptographic dependencies (liboqs, OQS-Provider, and OpenSSL).
+This document outlines the Key Exchange Mechanisms (KEM) and digital signature algorithms supported in this project based on the upstream cryptographic dependencies (liboqs, OQS-Provider, and OpenSSL).
 It also details exclusions and the rationale behind them.

 The PQC-Evaluation-Tools project provides support for all the PQC algorithms provided by its various dependency libraries.
 However, there are some exceptions to this which are detailed in the following subsections.
 For detailed information of the algorithms this project supports, please refer to the following dependency library documentation: